© 2024 WSKG

 State Senator Tom O'Mara, front, calls for a delay of the state's mandate that school districts transition to all-electric busses by 2035 during a news conference at the state Capitol in February.

-The proposed legislation would push back deadlines in the state’s climate law, which passed in 2019 and requires a 40% reduction in greenhouse gas emissions by 2030.
+The legislation would push back deadlines in the state’s climate law, which passed in 2019 and requires a 40% reduction in greenhouse gas emissions by 2030.

 “It has become clear that the current strategy is not realistic or achievable," said state Sen. Tom O’Mara, who represents parts of the Southern Tier, in a statement unveiling the new legislation.
 “Senate Republicans are putting forth a clean energy strategy that is focused on affordability, feasibility, and reliability."